nsg-ethz/FANcY/tofino/README.md

 # FANcY Tofino Implementationn

-In this page, you will find all the needed code and documentation to run `FANcY` hardware implementation in `p4_14`.
-That includes the P4 code itself, controllers, utility scripts and an orchestrator to help us run the evaluation:
+In this page, you will find all the necessary code and documentation to run `FANcY's` hardware implementation in `p4_14`.
+That includes the P4 code itself, controllers, utility scripts and an orchestrator to automate different runs.

 * The `eval` folder contains `tofino-test.py` which is a script that is able to run all the different evaluation experiments.
-For that the script uses TCP `sockets` to send commands to different components involved in the eval such as receiver and Tofino switches.
+For that the script uses TCP `sockets` to send commands to different components involved in the eval such as the receiver server and the Tofino switches.

 * The `scripts` folder contains a set of utilities used by all the other scripts.

-* The `p4src` folder contains the code of `fancy` and also some special switch code called `middle_switch.p4` which we use as a middle switch between fancy's upstream and downstream.
+* The `p4src` folder contains the code of `fancy` and also some special switch code called `middle_switch.p4`, which we use as a middle switch between fancy's upstream and downstream state machines.
 This switch is in charge of adding some packet drops when instructed.
 For `fancy`, you will find two main programs `fancy.p4` and `fancy_zooming.p4`.
-At the time of writing and due to a bug with the `SDE` we used to develop the code we had to split the two main components into two programs.
-I am currently working on translating to `p4_16` and using the latest `SDE` to fix this issue.
+At the time of writing and due to a bug in the `SDE` we used to develop the code we had to split the two main components into two programs.
+We are currently working in translating to `p4_16` and using the latest `SDE` to fix this issue.

 * The `control_plane` folder contains the control plane for our three programs.
-  For the control plane we use `run_pd_rpc.py` and a custom python server to be able to listen to commands sent by the orchestrator.
+  For the control plane we use the `run_pd_rpc.py` and a custom python server that listens to commands sent by the orchestrator.

 ## Setup requirements

-To run our case study, you will need to have a setup with the following requirements:
+To run our case study, you will need to have a setup with the following:

-* Two Barefoot Tofino Switches.
+* Two Intel Tofino Switches.
 We used the Wedge 100BF-32X.
     * The switches must be running the SDE version 9.2.0.
-    * System-wide python needs to be `python2`.
+    * System-wide python needs to be set to `python2`.
 I know this is not ideal, but the old SDE uses `python2`.
-You can change it like this and after revert it.
+You can revert the change after.
+Set the symbolic link:
       ```
       sudo ln -sf $(which python2) /usr/bin/python
       ```
-    * You need to make sure your `run_pd_rpc.py` starts with `#!/usr/bin/python2`
+    * You need to make sure your `run_pd_rpc.py` runs with `python2`, and thus its code starts with `#!/usr/bin/python2`
     * You need to install scapy for `python2`: `pip2 install scapy==2.4.3`.
-      Usually it gets installed with the SDE.
+      Usually it gets installed with the SDE, so probaly you won't have to do anything.

 * You need two servers.
 One sender and one receiver.
-    * Each server should have a 100Gbe NIC.
+    * Each server should have at least one 100Gbe NIC.
 We used Mellanox ConnectX-5 100Gbps NIC.
     * You need to install `iperf-2.1.0`.
-We use a flag, that is not available with the `iperf` version you get from `apt-get`.
-To install it you can simply:
+We use a flag (`--sum-only`), that is not available on the `iperf` version you get from `apt-get`.
+To install it you can simply do the following:
         ```
         Install iperf version
         wget https://sourceforge.net/projects/iperf2/files/iperf-2.1.0-rc.tar.gz